 About You and How You Will Have an Impact

-You will be key in building, developing, and managing the lab and infrastructure of a quickly growing biotech startup.
-We view you as a critical team member in the company and you will contribute in countless ways.
+We view you as a critical thought leader in the company and you will contribute in countless ways.

 A few of them are: